 Third is the aura Yom Kippur spreads over the rest of the year.
 It helps create a culture of honesty in which we are not ashamed to acknowledge the wrongs we have done.
 And despite the fact that, technically, Yom Kippur is focused on sins between us and God, a simple reading of the confessions in Ashamnu and Al Chet shows us that, actually, most of the sins we confess are about our dealings with other people.

-What Philip Lader discovered about his high-flying contemporaries, Judaism internalized long ago.
+What Philip Lader discovered about his high-flying contemporaries, Judaism internalised long ago.
 Seeing the best admit that they too make mistakes is deeply empowering for the rest of us.
-The first Jew to admit he made a mistake was Judah, who had wrongly accused Tamar of sexual misconduct, and then, realizing he had been wrong, said, “She is more righteous than I” (Gen. 38:26).
+The first Jew to admit he made a mistake was Judah, who had wrongly accused Tamar of sexual misconduct, and then, realising he had been wrong, said, “She is more righteous than I” (Gen. 38:26).

 It is surely more than mere coincidence that the name Judah comes from the same root as Vidui, “confession”.
 In other words, the very fact that we are called Jews – Yehudim – means that we are the people who have the courage to admit our wrongs.